Search

 Language plays a powerful role in shaping our understanding of history and culture.
 When discussing Thanksgiving, choose language that reflects a more accurate and inclusive narrative.
 Avoid terms like “discovery” and “settlers,” which can downplay the harmful consequences of colonization.
 Instead, opt for language that acknowledges the impact on indigenous communities, such as “encounter” or “colonizers.”

-5. Cultivate Gratitude for Diversity
+5. Celebrate Diversity

-6. Support Native Communities
+6. Support Indigenous Communities

 7. Reimagine Thanksgiving Traditions